akka/akka-persistence-r2dbc/docs/src/main/paradox/durable-state-store.md

 the database.
 There is no materialized view with a copy of the state so make sure to not delete durable states too early if they are used from projections or queries.

-For each persistent id one tombstone record is kept in the event journal when the state of the persistence id has been deleted.
+For each persistent id one tombstone record is kept in the store when the state of the persistence id has been deleted.
 The reason for the tombstone record is to keep track of the latest revision number so that subsequent state changes don't reuse same revision numbers that have been deleted.